JBlueLine

 Software Details

 This Applet is written in Java using the J2SE platform.
 Whilst Java is OS and (largely) hardware independent, it is platform dependent.
 This Applet is dependent on a Personal Computer (Windows, Macintosh et al.) running J2SE.
-The mobile edition has been re-written for J2ME which will cover the mobile platforms, regardless of OS or handset manufacturer, providing the manufacturer provides the Java Virtual Machine software for the J2ME standard.
+The original mobile edition was also written for J2ME which covered the old mobile platforms before smart phones, regardless of OS or handset manufacturer, providing the manufacturer installed a Java Virtual Machine conforming to the J2ME standard.
 Hence you will not be able to use the above Applet when browsing the web on a mobile device.
+More recently, this software has been ported to Android, but there is no iPhone version.

 The functionality of the software is heavily based on that of Blue Line for Psion Series 5 and Revo.